mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/initialize-data-on-the-bricks.en.md

 ## PSE

-In the form displayed for payment by PSE, you can start with the **email** field already filled in.
+In the form shown for payment with PSE, you can start with the **email**, **person** and **id** already filled in.
 For this, it is necessary to pass the following configuration in the Brick's initialization object.

 [[[
 ```Javascript